2010 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 An off-center strike occurs when the planchet is not properly aligned with the striking dies, causing the design to print away from the coin’s center.
 This misalignment happens when feeding mechanisms fail to position the blank planchet correctly before the dies descend.

-The result shows a portion of blank planchet visible on one side while design elements are cut off on the opposite edge.
-The value depends on the percentage off-center—strikes showing 5-10% displacement typically bring $10-20, while dramatic 50%+ off-center examples with visible dates can reach $100 or more in mint state condition.
+The result shows a crescent of blank planchet on one side while design elements are cut off on the opposite edge.
+Value depends heavily on the percentage off-center — strikes showing 5–10% displacement typically bring $10–$20, while dramatic 50%+ off-center examples with the date still visible can reach $100 or more in mint state.

-A 2010-D Roosevelt dime graded MS-64 with broad strike characteristics sold for $900 in 2018, demonstrating significant collector interest.
-Standard broad strike dimes in lower grades typically range from $5-50 depending on the degree of expansion and overall preservation.
+A 2010-D Roosevelt dime graded MS-64 with broad strike characteristics sold for $900 in 2018 — demonstrating the significant collector interest these dramatic mechanical errors attract.
+Standard broad strike dimes in lower grades typically range from $5–$50 depending on the degree of expansion.

-This dramatic error exposes the copper core when the outer copper-nickel alloy layer fails to bond properly during planchet manufacturing.
-The bonding process requires precise pressure and clean metal surfaces—contamination or insufficient pressure prevents proper adhesion.
+This error exposes the copper core when the outer copper-nickel alloy layer fails to bond properly during planchet manufacturing.
+The bonding process requires precise pressure and clean metal surfaces — contamination or insufficient pressure prevents proper adhesion.

 Where to Sell Your 2010 Dime?

-Whether you choose online auction sites, local coin dealers, or specialized numismatic forums, always research recent comparable sales to establish realistic pricing expectations and avoid undervaluing rare varieties, particularly for high-grade or special finish specimens.
+Whether you choose online auction sites, local coin dealers, or specialized numismatic forums, always research recent comparable sales to establish realistic pricing expectations.
+This is especially important for high-grade or special finish specimens — avoid undervaluing rare varieties before you have a solid price benchmark.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)